-- The crate training is the most effective toy poodle training methods.
-You should arrange for a crate, put a soft blanket into it and train your pet to stay in it when the pup is neither relieving itself, nor eating or playing.
+- Crate training is the most effective toy poodle training methods.
+You should arrange for a crate, put a soft blanket into it and train your pet to stay in it when the pup is neither relieving itself nor eating or playing.

 - You should make sure that the crate is placed at such a place in the house where there is a lot of activity.
 This way, the pet will never feel lonely.

 - One of the most important aspects of the training method is to potty train the pet.
 Make sure that you take the pet out for relieving itself at an early stage.
 When the poodle does it, reward the pup with a treat.
 Poodles learn a lot with the reward technique.

 - Another important thing to remember is that poodles understand human emotions and translate it into stress.
 Therefore, when you are playing with your pet, make sure you are in a happy and lively mood in order to keep the poodle lively and cheerful.